How to plot an array in Python

 Common errors and challenges

-Even with powerful tools, you might run into a few common roadblocks when plotting arrays, but they're all straightforward to solve.
+Even with powerful tools, you might run into a few common roadblocks when plotting arrays; here’s how to navigate them.

 - Forgetting to call